Janis23-niv/MULTITHREADED-CHAT-APPLICATION/README.md

 MENTOR : NEELA SANTHOSH

-📡 Task 3: Client-Server Chat Application
+📡 Task 3: Client-Server Chat Applications

 This project is a **Java-based multithreaded chat application** that allows multiple clients to connect and communicate with each other in real-time through a central server.
 It is built using core Java technologies such as **Java Sockets**, **Input/Output Streams**, and **Multithreading** to demonstrate the fundamentals of client-server communication and concurrent programming.
 The goal of this application is to showcase how multiple users (clients) can connect to a server simultaneously and engage in live chat.
 The server listens for incoming connections and creates a new thread for each connected client, ensuring that all clients can send and receive messages concurrently.